vectara/vectara-docs/www/docs/console-ui/corpus_create.md

 ### Settings

-The Settings tab displays the current embedding model, indexing semantics, filter attributes and Custom dimensions (Scale only).
-This page also has a Dangerous actions section that lets you disable the corpus, clear corpus data, or delete the corpus.
+The Settings tab displays the current embedding model, indexing semantics, filter attributes and custom dimensions (Pro and Enterprise only).
+This page also has a _Dangerous actions_ section that lets you disable the corpus, clear corpus data, or delete the corpus.

 ### Access Control